14inc/hangman963/README.md

 Also, run <code>python3 milestone_3.py</code> to see the version of this solution that incorporates the use of Python functions.

+Next, run <code>python3 milestone_4.py</code> to see the version of this solution that incorporates the use of Python classes.
+It also offers more feedback to the user that helps their guessing.

 ## FILE STRUCTURE OF THE PROJECT
 What does this even look like?